Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 - Then go to the [Unity download archive](https://unity3d.com/get-unity/download/archive) and install Unity3D Editor version **2018.3.14.f1**:
   - Click on the **Unity 2018x** tab.
   - Scroll down to Unity **2018.4.13 (22 Nov, 2019)** and click on **Unity Hub.**
+- NOTE: We do NOT guarantee that ARpoise or AR-vos will work with any other version of the Unity Editor!

 ### Unity Modules: